Frequently Asked Questions

 What is there to see at the museum?

 The museum has 5 acres of trains.
 There are approximately 40 rolling stock, including locomotives, passenger cars, freight cars, and cabooses.
 The 1932 Depot was the home of the Gulf, Colorado and Santa Fe headquarters.
 The fully restored depot has a gift shop, interactive displays, and the People's Gallery exhibit.
-The Map Room, adjacent to the Depot, has displays including the Harry Briscoe Santa Fe Calendar Art Collection, the Panama Railroad Display, and the Hurricane Ike display.
+The Map Room, adjacent to the Depot, has displays including the Panama Railroad Display, and the Hurricane Ike display.
 Currently, the railroad china display and the model train layouts are being remodeled.

 Does the Museum host Field Trips?

 The museum regularly hosts field trips for schools, churches, homeschool groups, and senior groups.
 Please see our Field Trip page for more information.

 The Galveston Railroad Museum actively works to ensure all guests will enjoy the museum.

 Services animals must have a harness, leash or tether and must be task trained to assist their owner.

 Refreshments are provided by Eatcetera at the Railroad Museum's cafe.